|IBM scientist Michael Baentsch|

 During the development of the ZTIC we established an extensive network of contacts and have given countless demonstrations to CIOs of numerous companies.
 We tapped that network to introduce the Secure Enterprise Desktop, and clients are responding enthusiastically.
 Virtually every major company has a growing need for computational mobility and enhanced security.

 Q. So you're telling me that, with this lightweight little Secure Enterprise Desktop stick, I won't need to schlepp my laptop anymore?

 Paolo: Exactly.
 Other people might still need or want to carry their laptop, but it could be a much smaller, lighter and especially cheaper machine, possibly owned by the employee.
 The mobile laptop itself may be of only nominal value.
-And because it wouldn’t provide access to any valuable corporate data, it would be much less attractive for theft, for example.
+And because it wouldn’t provide access to valuable corporate data, it would be much less attractive for theft, for example.

-Q. The IBM BlueZ Business Computing team at the Zurich Lab has achieved more than a decade of successes with smartcard chip software, ZTIC and now Secure Enterprise Desktop.
+Q. The IBM BlueZ Business Computing team at the Zurich Lab has achieved more than a decade of successes with smartcard chip software, including ZTIC and now the Secure Enterprise Desktop.
 What do you attribute this string of success to?

 Michael: In three words, to use Peter Drucker’s famous expression: “Serving customers profitably”.

-We have matched our team’s capabilities with current market needs and have validated initial concepts by means of customer discussions and first prototype validation.
+We have matched our team’s capabilities with current market needs and have validated the initial concepts by means of customer discussions and first prototype validation.
 If we then see the proverbial spark of interest to buy in a customer’s eyes, we proceed full speed to create a valuable and innovative solution.

 Side note: The author of this article has signed up to be a pilot user and will be blogging about her experience in the near future.